DHLab-nl/historical-recipe-web/data/recipe_web/README.md

 * __native_range__: Native range according to GBIF encoded using the World Geographical Scheme for Recording Plant Distributions (WGSRPD)

 ## TO DO:
-The quantity list needs to map onto the ingredient list. <br>
+* The quantity list needs to map onto the ingredient list.
-Ingredients without quantities are not represented by an empty file in the quantity list now.
+* Ingredients without quantities are not represented by an empty file in the quantity list now
+* RDF version of the datasets